 Kelp is a large brown alga seaweed related to the Laminariaceae family.
-It grows in shallow water (kelp forests) near coastal fronts up to 250 feet.
-There are nearly 30 varieties of kelp, and you can consume it in raw, cooked, supplement, or powder forms.
+It grows in shallow water (kelp forests) near coastal fronts.
+There are nearly 30 varieties of kelp, and you can consume it in raw, cooked, as a supplement, or in powder forms.
 It can taste salty or like a fresh oyster.

 Kelp is loaded with a wide range of vitamins and minerals.
-Keep scrolling to know what they are.
+Keep scrolling to learn what they are.

 Kelp Nutrition Profile